choonghwanlee/Fundus-Imaging/README.md

 ## Key Features

 - **Model Approaches:**
-  - **Naive Mean Model:** A basic baseline model that uses statistical averages for prediction. (**Yiqing checks if this description is right for ur model**)
+  - **Naive Mean Model:** A basic baseline model that uses statistical averages for prediction.
-  - **Non-Deep Learning Models:** A traditional machine learning model that doesn't rely on deep learning techniques.(**Jason fills out models u use**)
+  - **Non-Deep Learning Models:** A traditional machine learning model that doesn't rely on deep learning techniques.
+We use a combination of feature extraction using GLCM and a Random Forest model to train our model.
   - **Deep Learning Models:**
     - **VGG:** A convolutional neural network (CNN) with a simple architecture, known for its deep structure and great accuracy in image classification.
     - **ResNet:** A residual network that uses skip connections to address the vanishing gradient problem and improve model performance.
     - **DenseNet:** A densely connected convolutional network that improves efficiency by connecting each layer to every other layer in a feed-forward manner.
 - **Explainable AI (XAI):** To enhance model interpretability, the project integrates XAI techniques, allowing users to understand how predictions are made, fostering trust and transparency in the decision-making process.
+Specifically, we use the Grad-CAM algorithm to visusalize pixel attributions.
 - **Real-World Application:** A user-friendly web application where users can upload their fundus images and get real-time predictions on the severity of diabetic retinopathy.

 ## Evaluation Metric: F1 Score